 Another great way to build local SEO is through reviews of your products or services.
-Encourage customers to write reviews on sites like Yelp, TripAdvisor, or even through search engines directly.
 With 88% of consumers admitting that online reviews have influenced purchase decisions, there’s no reason why you shouldn’t find reviews important.

-And getting these reviews isn’t as difficult as you might think.
-Incentivize current customers to provide their feedback by offering them special discounts or freebies as a thank you for their help.
-It not only will benefit your business in search results, but it will also show your target audience that you’re a reliable company whose products and services can be trusted, which ultimately makes your business stand out from your competitors.
+Having an active range of reviews can help your business in search, but it will also show your target audience that you’re a reliable company whose products and services can be trusted, which ultimately makes your business stand out from your competitors.

 One less obvious, but effective, way to build local SEO rankings is through your website content itself.
 While you probably have a list of valuable keywords that you use throughout your site for search engine purposes, you can utilize locally-focused keywords through landing pages, images, title tags, and H1 tags to boost that local presence.
 Simply adding your location into your content or creating offers specifically for local customers can go a long way when it comes to local SEO.